How many strings are on a ukulele

 • The A string is the furthest string from the player when holding the ukulele.

-See also How many prisons in durham
+See also How many modules can you fail in first year

 Whether you’re a beginner or an experienced player, the four strings of a ukulele offer a wide range of musical possibilities.
 From strumming simple chords to picking intricate melodies, the ukulele is a versatile instrument that can be enjoyed by anyone interested in creating beautiful music.